Skip to main content

 }

-Running with Tags
+Executing with Tags

-Then by invoking the test runner with a system property of kotest.tags you can control which tests are run.
+By invoking the test runner with a system property of kotest.tags or an environment variable of KOTEST_TAGS you can control which tests are run.
 The expression to be passed in is a simple boolean expression using boolean operators: &, |, !, with parenthesis for association.

 For example, Tag1 & (Tag2 | Tag3)